 - Binding toxins produced by Clostridium perfringens can reduce the occurrence or severity of lesions:

-Alpha-toxin, phospholipase C, hydrolyses membrane phospholipids and damages erythrocytes, leucocytes, myocytes, and endothelial cells and causes their lipolysis (Songer, 1996).
+Alpha-toxin (phospholipase C) hydrolyses membrane phospholipids and damages erythrocytes, leucocytes, myocytes, and endothelial cells and causes their lysis (Songer, 1996).
 This leads to necrosis and tissue damage.